 “It’s interesting how often we see this in analytics, especially compared to other similar services.
 When you go to a lawyer, or accountant, or architect, you explain your problem to them and ask for their advice on how to fix it.
 You wouldn’t try to tell them how you would go about solving it – if you knew how to figure it out, you probably wouldn’t hire them in the first place!
 The same approach needs to be taken with analytics.”

 3. “To do analytics projects in marketing, we need to start from scratch every month.”

 As a marketer, one of your jobs is to make an impact in the market with your target audience, whether it’s below or above the line – traditionally, you have to think up a thing to sell, figure out the target audience, craft a campaign, send it live and watch the results.
 This cycle repeats itself month after month, yet many businesses don’t realise that they can save time and effort by creating reusable steps throughout their marketing campaign.
-Mike explains:
+Matt explains:

 “Businesses will launch a new product (design the process, build the creative, figure out the deployment and send it out) again and again, but every time they launch something new they start over fresh from the beginning.
 What they need to start doing is say, ‘this thing that I’m doing – am I ever going to do it again?’
 If not, recognise that and treat it as a one-off.
 If so, can I design a repeatable process using this as an example in order to streamline the process moving forward?”

 In the moment it might be more difficult to create a reusable process, but you will get better at thinking this way.
 The framework of steps that marketing teams go through every month can be turned into a reusable set of tools, most of which should (hopefully) be applicable to the next product launch or campaign.